roberttwomey/nosc-toolkit/readme.md

 Once the indicator light is pulsing a slow blue, connect to the available ```Shadow1``` WiFi network from your laptop.

-In git bash, run the shadow outstream software.

-From the [lsl/flow-lsl-interface](lsl/flow-lsl-interface) directory in git bash, run:
+Open the git bash application.

+Change to the nosc project directory, and navigate to [lsl/flow-lsl-interface](lsl/flow-lsl-interface).

+Run the outstream shadowsuit software:

 ```
 python outstream_shadowsuit.py
 ```